Tumours of the throat and larynx (Brief information)

 Treatment of children and adolescents with a tumour of the throat or larynx should take place in a children’s hospital with a paediatric oncology program.
 Only such a childhood cancer centre provides highly experienced and qualified staff (doctors, nurses and many more), since they are specialised and focussed on the diagnostics and treatment of children and teenagers with cancer according to the most ad-vanced treatment concepts.

 Complete surgical removal of the tumour is crucial as is not damaging important structures during the procedure.
-In case the tumour is too large for surgery or in unfavourable proximity to vital adjacent organs, an attending or preceding radiation combined with chemotherapy is an option, too.
+In case the tumour is too large for surgery or in unfavourable proximity to vital adjacent organs, an attending or preceding radiotherapy combined with chemotherapy is an option, too.
 Additional medications are currently being studied.

 Prognosis: what are the chances of cure?